 - Since 2008, Florence County unemployment nearly doubled from 6.5% to 12.%% and still stands at 10.4%, well above the national average of 9.2 % and the state average of 9.6%

 - Studies by Florence-Darlington Technical College state that at least 2,000 manufacturing-related jobs will open in the next 3-5 ears.
 Other industries are expected to show a similar rise.

 Project H.O.P.E.
 Responds

-A generous grant from Johnson Controls, a technology and industrial leader, provided the start-up capital and pledge to support necessary to bring Project H.O.P.E. to the Florence community.
+A generous grant from Johnson Controls, a technology and industrial leader, provided the start-up capital and support necessary to bring Project H.O.P.E. to the Florence community.
 Project H.O.P.E. is designed to improve the quality of the workforce in Florence County by increasing occupational skill levels of participants, preparing them for productive employment.

 Goals of Project H.O.P.E.